Guatemala Immigration

 How long does it take to get permanent residency in Guatemala?

-PR eligibility in Guatemala comes after 2-999 years of legal residence, varying by visa type.
+PR eligibility in Guatemala comes after 2-an indefinite period of legal residence, varying by visa type.
 Full citizenship requires at least 5 years.

 What is the cost of living in Guatemala?